solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 As I already hinted in my talk about the facts of the sponges and corals, the author does not present any comparison, even superficial, with the structure of other living or fossil organisms belonging to the same class.
 Mr. Hahn contents himself with the most crude resemblance.
 As a matter of fact, the objects in the figures resemble crinoids like a leaf of the _Sabal_ or _Chamaerops_ resembles a fan.
 That is all.

+We could speak at length if we wanted to get into an itemized critique of the numerous figures photographed by the author.

 ...

 ## Explanation of the Figures